elpop/ga_cli/README.md

    ga_cli.pl -remove issuer='your issuer'
    ```

-   The issuer name must have a exact match to procced (Case sensitive).
+   The issuer name must have a exact match to proceed (Case sensitive).

 7. The two_factor.pl program